SrijanBadhya/Debsoc/Running the PES Debsoc.md

  They were curated to fit the motion criteria talked about earlier this chapter.
 I have cut out around 30 motions I had initially thought were good, but ended up leading to messy debates, showing they were bad motions.
 So all the motions here have been tested and I have witnessed the debates that ensued from these motions.
 Feel free to reuse these motions or compile new ones.
 &emsp;&emsp;4.
-Something I'm quite guilty of is taking too much time to prepare my OA.
+Something I'm guilty of myself is taking too much time to prepare my OA.
 ![image](https://i.ibb.co/5xkDMz4s/Screenshot-2025-09-06-163856.png)

 I had prioritized parenting, education, and romance motions, but the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059) shows that people soon got bored of these motions and wanted different ones too.